MichielDeMey/express-jwt-permissions/README.md

 "scopes": ["user:read", "user:write"]
 ```

-You can pass the configuration as the last argument:
+You can pass the configuration into the module:

 ```javascript
 var guard = require('express-jwt-permissions')({